On this page you will find general guidance regarding passports, visas and eligibility to work in the UK:

 If you are applying to enter the UK, you will be issued with a 30 day vignette (visa in your passport) to enable you to enter the UK but you must then collect your BRP within 10 days from the Post Office designated in your visa application.
 Some workers with a long standing right of indefinite leave to remain (ILR) have not secured a BRP.
 Home Office rules specifically require employers not to engage such workers without a BRP, even though such workers clearly have ILR.
 In these circumstances the University will insist on a BRP before eligibility to work can be accepted.
-More information can be found here.
+More information can be found on the government website.

 As a general rule, overseas nationals are permitted only to do those tasks for which permission has been granted by the Department for Education and Employment, the Home Office or Immigration Officials.
 The ease with which the permission is obtained will depend upon your current nationality and your reason for entering the UK.
 Please note that it is your current nationality which is important and not any permission that you may have to reside in a third country.
 You can view more information on all the types of working visas online.

 If your family members are non-EEA nationals and you are an EEA National, a Swiss national, or an eligible person of Northern Ireland they may be able to get a family permit to come to the UK.
-Further information can be found online.

 If your family members are non-EEA nationals and you have (or are applying for) a visa in the UK, your family may be entitled to apply as dependents.
 More information can be found on the UKVI website.